itsrabei/math-copy-extension/README.md

 ---

-Made for the mathematical community by Tefo
+Made with ❤️ for the mathematical community by Tefo